 The curriculum in year two builds on the core techniques learnt in year one, but now challenges you to engage more deeply with contemporary themes.
 You will be asked to consider important cultural and political concerns and to find creative and original responses to challenging subject matter.
 You will continue to write across and through a diverse range of genres such as short fiction, novel chapters, poetry, articles, reviews, blogs and opinion pieces.
 In the writing workshop, you will present your own work-in-progress and offer detailed critique of the writing of your peers.

 The curriculum in year three focuses your attention on a specialist literary genre such as prose fiction or poetry.
 In these seminars, you will work with leading writers in these genres and will be challenged to create work of a publishable standard.
 You will also explore the professional opportunities available to writers and important topics such as working with an agent or editor, writing to commission, cross art-form collaborations, writing for new media, and the business of working as a freelance writer.
+You will further develop your skills in the critical close reading of contemporary published texts.
 You will also undertake an independent academic research project in an area of creative writing of your choice.

 |UCAS Tariff Points||120-112.
 UCAS Tariff points must come from a minimum of two A Levels (or equivalent).
 Additional points can be made up from a range of alternative qualifications|